 When my husband Nathan and I got married I truly believed that if I kept our home clean, cooked him delicious home-cooked meals every night and kept his dress shirts pressed, that those tasks would make me a good wife.
 While cleaning was never an issue, I truly struggled with the cooking.
 I burned e-v-e-r-y-t-h-i-n-g; even water.
 Haha.
-My good intentions often ended in a billow of smoke with a blackened pot as a constellation prize.
+My good intentions often ended in a billow of smoke with a blackened pot as my constellation prize.
 Failure to excel at these expectations of myself really did a work on my self-confidence.

 You see, this failure to meet my own expectations had me doubting I was a good enough wife for Nathan.
 I grew up with a mom that made cooking delicious meals look SO easy, she served my father very well.
 Now, here I was, completely insufficient to serve my husband in the same way.
-There was a period of time in our marriage that was pretty rough because I doubted my ability to be good enough for Nathan and feared he would leave as a result of my insufficiencies.
+There was a period of time in our marriage that was pretty rough because I doubted my ability to be good enough for Nathan and feared he would leave as a result of these insufficiencies.